practicalli/spacemacs/navigating-code/code-folding.md

 [![Spacemacs Zoom menu](/images/spacemacs-vim-normal-z-menu.png)](/images/spacemacs-vim-normal-z-menu.png)

-> ####Info::Code folding options
+## Code folding methods

+There are two code folding methods, evil folding (the default) and [origami](https://github.com/gregsexton/origami.el).
+Evil fold is recommended for Clojure development.

-> Spacemacs uses evil folding by default and you can easily switch to use [origami](https://github.com/gregsexton/origami.el).
-Origami adds a recursive open and close, and what it calls an org-mode header collapse (although these didnt seem to work on my Clojure code).
+Origami adds a recursive open and close and what it calls an org-mode header collapse (although these didnt seem to work on my Clojure code).
 Origami seems less useful for Clojure than evil-fold, as folding seems to only work at the top level.

->
-> Edit your `.spacemacs` file and update `dotspacemacs-folding-method 'origami`.
->
->  Changing this setting will download the origami package, so I suggest restarting Emacs, `SPC q r`, rather than just reloading the configuration.
->
-> If Origami allows you to [write your own parser](https://github.com/gregsexton/origami.el#does-it-support-my-favourite-major-mode) should you need to teach it a different way to folding your code.
-The  website
+Origami allows you to [write your own parser](https://github.com/gregsexton/origami.el#does-it-support-my-favourite-major-mode) to teach different ways to fold code.
+Origami is a great choice if you want to customise your code folding.

->
-> There is also [evil-vimish-fold](https://github.com/mrkkrp/vimish-fold/blob/master/vimish-fold.el) which some have commented to be really good for every language, however, I dont think this has been added to Spacemacs as a layer yet.
-I could be doing something wrong, or the Clojure parser for origami needs tweeking.
-I would love to see the argument list still shown when folding, as an example.
-> To try the evil-vimish-fold package without a layer, you can add it to your `.spacemacs` file as follows
-> 1) add the package name `evil-vimish-fold` to `dotspacemacs-additional-packages`
-> 2) add `(evil-vimish-fold-mode 1)` to `user-config`
+### Switching to origami code folding

+`SPC f e d` to open the `.spacemacs` file

+`/ dotspacemacs-folding-method` to find the code folding setting, `RTN` to end the search.

+Change the code folding method: `dotspacemacs-folding-method 'origami`

+`SPC q r` to restarting Emacs and download the origami package.